-Diet type Effects High-protein diet High-protein diet 45 results in small decreases in weight, BMI, waist circumference, systolic and diastolic blood pressures, triglycerides, and fasting insulin.
-Slight reduction in total cholesterol but no change in LDL cholesterol and reduction in HDL cholesterol.
-Increased protein can result in more rapid satiety and consequent weight loss but the effect is limited Low-fat diet Low fat diet ^{59,67} decreases weight but not as effectively as low-carbohydrate diets.
-A study of 49,000 women found almost no effect on incidence of some cancers, heart disease or weight.
-61 Reduci fat can result in nutrient and vitamin deficiencies since fat is needed for absorption.
-Replacing saturated with polyunsaturated fat is believed to reduce coronary heart disease events 62 Low-carbohydrate diet Low carbohydrate diets ^{63,64} generally, results in rapid weight loss (due to water and fat loss) but effects can be short-term.
+Diet type Effects High-protein diet High-protein diet results in small decreases in weight, BMI, waist circumference, systolic and diastolic blood pressures, triglycerides, and fasting insulin.
+Slight reduction in total cholesterol, but no change in LDL cholesterol and reduction in HDL cholesterol.
+Increased protein can result in more rapid satiety and consequent weight loss, but the effect is limited Low-fat diet Low-fat diet decreases weight but not as effectively as low-carbohydrate diets.
+A study of 49,000 women found almost no effect on the incidence of some cancers, heart disease or weight.
+Reducing fat can result in nutrient and vitamin deficiencies since fat is needed for absorption.
+Replacing saturated with polyunsaturated fat is believed to reduce coronary heart disease events Low-carbohydrate diet Low-carbohydrate diets generally, result in rapid weight loss (due to water and fat loss), but the effects can be short-term.
 Effective in glycemic control in the management of type 2 diabetes.
-66 Produces slight reductions triglycerides and increases in HDL cholesterol but can also increase LDL cholesterol.
+Produces slight reductions triglycerides and increases in HDL cholesterol, but can also increase LDL cholesterol.
 Conditions including acne, cancer, non-alcoholic fatty liver disease, polycystic ovary syndrome, and Alzheimer's disease may improve with ketogenic diets.
 Mood and cognitive function may improve on low-carbohydrate diets.
-60 Reported negative cardiovascular, renal and lipid effects are unclear an need further investigation 64
+Reported negative cardiovascular, renal and lipid effects are unclear and need further investigation of multiple studies show that reducing carbohydrates is a more effective means of achieving weight loss than reducing fat or increasing protein ( $Table\ 3$ ).